lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping/process-mapping.md

 ## Learning Objectives
 In this lab, you will learn how to create the following:
-- Map an Intergration to a Milestone
+- Map an Integration to a Milestone
 - Modify your Draft into a Configured state
-- Acivate your Insight Model
+- Activate your Insight Model
+First practice the steps to familiarize yourself with the commands and then do the exercise.

 Mapping milestones involves identifying execution points that best represent when a milestone has been passed.

-As part of the mapping process, you must also define extraction criteria for the unique instance identifier.
+As part of the mapping process you must also define extraction criteria for the unique instance identifier.
 Extraction criteria define the rules to extract information from runtime messages, and is expressed using XPath expressions.
 Before you can activate a model, the extraction criteria must be defined.
-### Map a Milestone
+### How to Map a Milestone
     A. Click your Milestone name, this will expand the view area.
         1. Under mappings you will click on "Map Milestones"
         2. This will open the Integrations, either search or scroll to find your integration